 The committee meets in-person for a full day annual planning session in January (jointly with the NHPCO Quality and Standards Committee and the NHPCO Legislative Affairs Committee), and at NHPCO’s Leadership and Advocacy Conference.
 Committee members are expected to attend these meetings.

 NHPCO does not pay for travel-related expenses for committee members.
 It is the committee member’s responsibility to assume any related travel expenses.

 General Committee Member Expectations

-Participate in work groups and task forces on specific topics, including the development of resource materials for hospice providers.
+Participate in workgroups and task forces on specific topics, including the development of resource materials for hospice and palliative care providers.

 Meet deadlines agreed upon by the committee.
 Committee work often includes drafting materials for monographs; compliance guides surveys, position papers, articles, etc.

 Answer questions regarding committee work from NHPCO members.
-NHPCO staff will refer member questions regarding committee work to committee members.
+NHPCO staff will refer member questions regarding committee topics and work to committee members.

 Participate in educational sessions and forums.

 Work with the NHPCO staff and committee chair to complete the committee’s work plan.
 Each year committees agree to work on projects according to the priorities for the organization.